springboardmentor28126a/VisionExtract-Isolation-from-Images-using-Image-Segmentation-Batch13/README.md

 ## Subject Isolation from Images using Deep Learning Segmentation

-VisionExtract is a computer vision project that performs binary semantic segmentation to isolate the main subject (person) from an image.
+VisionExtract is a computer vision project that performs binary semantic segmentation to isolate the main subject from an image.
 It uses deep learning techniques to generate a segmentation mask and remove the background, producing a clean subject-focused output.

 ---